Methodology

 • Labs & results

-Ordered tests with realistic result values trended to each member's conditions — A1c that tracks the diabetic, eGFR that tracks the CKD.
+Ordered tests with result values trended to each member's conditions.
+The A1c tracks the diabetic, the eGFR tracks the CKD stage.

 • Quality measures